 Don’t forget that hypermobility creates poor sensory processing feedback loops.
 Reduced proprioception and kinesthesia will result in issues when children try to grade force and control movement without compensations such as visual attention and decreased speed.
 This can result in kids being labeled clumsy or careless.

 Looking for ideas to address the difficulties children face when they have hypermobility in their hands?
 Take a look at For Kids With Sensory Issues and Low Tone, Add Resistance Instead of Hand-Over-Hand Assistance and Does An Atypical Pencil Grasp Damage Joints or Support Function In Kids With Hypermobility?.
 Depending on the age and skill level of the child, adaptations and education can be just as important as therapeutic exercise.
 Your pediatric occupational therapist can help with more than pencil grasp; we are able to help with so many real-life issues!
+For toys that support a child’s grasp and control, check out Playing With Toy Food Builds Hand Skills…Faster! and DUPLO Train Set Is Affordable Safe Fun!; both of these toys are easy to hold and easy to manipulate, but allow creativity and fun while developing coordination and control.

-Need help with toilet training?
+Do you need help with toilet training?
 My e-book will give you the support to make this less of a struggle!
 Read The Practical Guide to Toilet Training Your Child With Low Muscle Tone: Potty Training Help Has Arrived! and find out what parents have to say about the only manual on the market to address potty training and low tone.